-Strategy: An engineered design is planned for completion in 2017 and construction of the project is subject to securing grant funding.
+Strategy: An engineered design is planned for completion in 2018 and construction of the project is subject to securing grant funding.
 The significant cost of this work may also require a transfer from capital reserves for matching funds.

-2. Goal: Develop design and costing for a changeroom addition to Arena 1.
+2. Goal: Develop a funding plan for the changeroom addition to Arena 1 project.
 Rationale: With participant growth in many ice user groups, such as minor hockey, as well as new groups now using the facility, including speedskating, there is currently not enough dressing room space to adequately meet the demand.
-Strategy: Capital funding for design development is approved in the financial plan for this project; however, grants will also be pursued.
-The project will be led by the facility operator.
+The project has an estimated cost of \$1.8 million and will require a funding strategy to be completed.